-MeHg exposure is a major concern for birds in two of three main estuarine habitats - managed ponds and tidal marshes - but exposure to harmful levels is less likely in open Bay habitat (defined in this paper as Bay shallows, intertidal flats, and subtidal sloughs).
+MeHg exposure is a major concern for birds in two of three main estuarine habitats-managed ponds and tidal marshes-but exposure to harmful levels is less likely in open Bay habitat (defined in this paper as Bay shallows, intertidal flats, and subtidal sloughs).
 Eggs of the piscivorous Double-crested Cormorant (Phalacrocorax auritus) have been monitored for more than a decade as an indicator of accumulation of Hg and other contaminants in the open Bay.
+While

-While Hg concentrations in eggs from San Pablo and Suisun Bays (ranging from 0.28 to 0.70 ppm wet weight in composite samples) have tended to be at or below adverse effects thresholds for reproductive impairment in Mallards and Ring-necked Pheasants (0.5-0.8 ppm fww; Fimreite, 1971; Heinz, 1979), eggs from South Bay (ranging from 0.56 to 1.05 ppm) have tended to exceed those levels (Grenier et al., 2011).
+Hg concentrations in eggs from San Pablo and Suisun Bays (ranging from 0.28 to 0.70 ppm wet weight in composite samples) have tended to be at or below adverse effects thresholds for reproductive impairment in Mallards and Ring-necked Pheasants (0.5-0.8 ppm fww; Fimreite, 1971; Heinz, 1979), eggs from South Bay (ranging from 0.56 to 1.05 ppm) have tended to exceed those levels (Grenier et al., 2011).
 Cormorants are relatively insensitive to MeHg toxicity compared to other species (Heinz et al., 2009), so it does not appear likely that these concentrations are harmful to the population.
 California Least Terns are also piscivores that forage extensively in the shallows of the open Bay (Ehrler et al., 2006).
 Limited data are available for Hg in eggs of California Least Terns because of their small population and endangered status.
 Three fail-to-hatch eggs collected in 2000 had an average Hg concentration of 0.3 ppm (Schwarzbach and Adelsbach, 2003), which is below the effects thresholds for mallards and pheasants.
 However, terns as a group may be somewhat more sensitive to MeHg than those species (Heinz et al., 2009).

-MeHg concentrations in prey fish in the open Bay also frequently exceed the 0.030 ppm target in the Mercury TMDL for protection of fish-eating birds (Figure 2).
-In 2009, MeHg concentrations in prev fish exceeded the 0.03 ppm target in approximately 95% of the samples collected.
-Similar results were obtained in 2008, the other year with a larger sample size.
-Results from a pilot study in 2005-2007 were lower, but the distributions for those years are based on a very small sample size.
-The Bay-wide median concentration in 2009 was 0.051 ppm.
-As observed for cormorants, concentrations have been highest in the prey fish in the South Bay.
 Managed ponds are habitats on the margin of the Bay that were originally tidal marsh, were converted to ponds used for salt production, and are now managed to support waterbirds.
 Forster's Tern (Sterna forsteri), Caspian Tern (Sterna caspia), American Avocet (Recurvirostra americana), and Black-necked Stilt (Himantopus mexicanus) all feed and breed primarily in and around managed ponds.
 The terns are piscivores, while stilts and avocets feed on invertebrates in shallower ponds.
-Eagles-Smith and co-workers have conducted extensive studies of Hg exposure and risk in these species, including sampling of eggs and blood (Eagles-Smith and Ackerman, 2008; Eagles-Smith et al., 2009).
+Eagles-Smith and Ackerman (2008) and Eagles-Smith et al. (2009) have conducted extensive studies of Hg exposure and risk in these species, including sampling of eggs and blood.
 Nearly half (48%) of breeding Forster's Terns and approximately 5% of avocets, stilts, and Caspian Terns (Eagles-Smith et al., 2009) exceeded 3 ppm of Hg in blood, a concentration at which Common Loons (Gavia immer) experienced a 40% loss in reproduction (Evers et al., 2008).
 Estimated reproductive risks to these species based on egg Hg concentrations are very similar (Eagles-Smith et al., 2009).
-Annual mean Hg concentrations in Forster's Tern eggs ranged from 0.9-1.6 ppm from 2005-2009 (Eagles-Smith and Ackerman, 2010).
+Annual mean Hg concentrations in Forster's Tern eggs ranged from 0.9 to 1.6 ppm from 2005 to 2009 (Eagles-Smith and Ackerman, 2010).
 Concentrations in blood and eggs have been consistently higher in Lower South Bay near the town of Alviso, which is downstream of New Almaden.